bw0rth/pync/docs/source/talking-to-servers.rst

       That blank line is important.
 It tells the server that you're done sending the request and are now ready to receive the response.
-      Without it, the connection would hang indefinitely and you wouldn't receive the response from the server.
+      Without it, the connection would likely hang indefinitely and you wouldn't receive the response from the server.

    Once you've created the http_get.txt file, you can then pipe